kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/control-plane.md

     // +optional
     Selector string `json:"selector,omitempty"`

-    // replicas is the total number of non-terminated machines targeted by this control plane
+    // replicas is the total number of machines targeted by this control plane
     // (their labels match the selector).
     // +optional
     Replicas int32 `json:"replicas"`

-    // updatedReplicas is the total number of non-terminated machines targeted by this control plane
+    // updatedReplicas is the total number of machines targeted by this control plane
     // that have the desired template spec.
     // +optional
     UpdatedReplicas int32 `json:"updatedReplicas"`